oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 **Connection Hooks and parse_connect_string()**

-A registered user hook function will also be invoked in python-oracledb Thin or Thick modes when :meth:`ConnectParams.parse_connect_string()` is called with a ``connect_string`` parameter beginning with the registered protocol.
+A registered user protocol hook function will also be invoked in python-oracledb Thin or Thick modes when :meth:`ConnectParams.parse_connect_string()` is called with a ``connect_string`` parameter beginning with the registered protocol.
 The hook function ``params`` value will be the invoking ConnectParams instance that you can update using :meth:`ConnectParams.set()` or